Alex-AK/lambda-notes/S4-applied-javascript/DOM-I.md

 - sets up rules to link HTML with JS
   - DOM is not JS proper, but it's the only recommendation to manipulate websites
-    - DOM is a web API
+    - DOM is a web API.
 - DOM is broken down into nodes with specfic numbers assigned to them

 ## DOM Tree